Kiyotoko/vault-sek2/Klasse 11/Englisch/Memorize.md

 1. general:
 	1. short version $(\frac{1}{3})$ of the original text
-	1. contains the main idea of the author
+	2. contains the main idea of the author
-1. preparation:
+2. preparation:
 	1. find the thesis
-	1. highlight ideas, facts or arguments
+	2. highlight ideas, facts or arguments
-1. writing:
+3. writing:
 	1. mention the source, text type and the main idea
-	1. write short paragraphs summing up the major arguments
+	2. write short paragraphs summing up the major arguments
-1. editing:
+4. editing:
 	1. check and if necessary revise your summary
-1. useful:
+5. useful:
 	1. according to the author, ...
-	1. the author says/writes, claims/states that ...
+	2. the author says/writes, claims/states that ...
-	1. in addition/conclusion, the author argues that ...
+	3. in addition/conclusion, the author argues that ...

 ## Writing a Comment

-1. choose one side
+1. Choose one side
-1. explain the arguments
+2. Explain the arguments
-1. give examples
+3. Give examples

 ## Writing a Speech

-1. choose you purpose
+1. Identify the purpose of your speech.
-	- informative
-	- explanatory
-	- persuasive
+2. Analyze your audience.
+3. Condense your message to the basics.
+4. Strike the right tone.
+5. Pull them in with your intro.
+6. Perfect the flow.
+7. End strong.

 ## Analysing a Speech

-When examining a speech, there are several key elements to consider:
-1. Purpose: What is the main goal of the speech?
-Is it to inform, persuade, entertain, or inspire the audience?
-1. Audience: Who is the intended audience?
-What are their values, beliefs, and attitudes?
-How does the speaker engage with and address the audience?
-1. Context: What is the historical, political, or cultural context of the speech?
-How does the speaker use this context to reinforce or challenge certain ideas?
-1. Structure: How is the speech organized?
-What is the main argument or message?
-What are the supporting points or examples?
-1. Language: How does the speaker use language to convey meaning and create an emotional response in the audience?
-What rhetorical devices, such as metaphors or repetition, are used to enhance the message?
-1. Delivery: How does the speaker use their voice, gestures, and body language to engage with the audience and reinforce the message?
-1. Impact: What is the overall impact of the speech?
-Did it achieve its purpose?
-What was the audience's reaction to the speech?

-When examining a speech, it is important to consider all of these elements and analyze how they work together to create a powerful message.
-Additionally, it can be helpful to research the background and context of the speech to gain a deeper understanding of its significance.
+1. Introduction
+	- Introductory phrase
+	- General information
+		1. Speaker
+		2. Occasion
+		3. Date
+		4. Place
+		5. Audience
+2. Main part
+	- Argument structure
+	- Rhetorical devices
+3. Conclusion
+	- Summary